ilikerobots/hcz-jekyll-blog/_posts/2020-04-23-django-vue-fast-content-rich-interactivity.md

 ### Splitting Chunks for Dependencies

 But first, our Stopwatch's dependency on Moment.js has caused us another problem.
-The `chunk-vendor` chunk, which contains all of our third party depdencies, has grown in size.
+The `chunk-vendor` chunk, which contains all of our third party dependencies, now also includes Moment.js.
 But since Moment.js is used only in a single component in our application, it's inefficient to include it in our main vendor chunk, which is used throughout our application.

 Currently, in our `vue.config.js` we define only a single chunk: